phatsanphonna/Logker/README.md

 ```

 ## Logker's Info
-High School small project created for competition to get into a university (If possible and hope committee will notice me).
+High School project created for competition to get into a university (If possible and hope committee will notice me).
+I hope this project can help me get into university.
+So, I want this to be my one of my portfolio to get a chance in competition.

 This bot based on discord.py library and in huge development!
-If you want to submit found bugs,  incorrect grammar or everything error that bot gives you will be huge thanks for me!.
+If you want to submit found bugs,  incorrect grammar or everything error that bot gives you will be huge thanks for me!
 Please contact me at Discord: Sun#6284

 #### Lanugage Support
 - Thai